Escape the competition

-On today’s show, we’re going to shelve our political disagreements and consider one rare point of consensus—that the whole point of scaling fast is to ESCAPE your competition.
+On today’s show, we’re going to shelve our political disagreements and consider one rare point of consensus—that the whole point of scaling fast is to escape your competition.

 But Peter didn’t always try to avoid competition.
-For most of his life, he THRIVED on competition.
-As he himself will tell you.
+For most of his life, he thrived on competition—as he himself will tell you.

-THIEL: “I was incredibly competitive in elementary school, junior high school, I remember in eighth grade one of my friends wrote in my eighth grade yearbook I know you’re going to get into Stanford four years from now.
-Four years later I went to Stanford and then I got into Stanford Law School.
-I ended up at a top law firm in Manhattan and it was.
-And it was sort of winning one competition after another.”
+THIEL: I was incredibly competitive in elementary school, junior high school.
+I remember in eighth grade, one of my friends wrote in my eighth grade yearbook, “I know you’re going to get into Stanford four years from now.
+Four years later, I went to Stanford, and then I got into Stanford Law School, and I ended up at a top law firm in Manhattan.
+And it was sort of winning one competition after another.

 HOFFMAN: So Peter has always had this competitive streak.
-But another thing you should know about Peter is that he also has a very serious contrarian streak.
-And those two qualities don’t sit comfortably together.
+But another thing you should know about Peter is he also has a very serious contrarian streak—and those two qualities don’t sit comfortably together.
 On the one hand, he wants to race against his peers.
 On the other hand, he wants to stand apart from them entirely.
 For most of his childhood, he let his competitive nature get the best of him.

 He was a champion chess player.
 He trounced his peers in class rankings and LSAT scores.
 At last, he had reached his competitive nirvana: law school.
 And then?

-All the while, that question— is this worth it? —still gnawed at him.
-And as his career reached new heights, he had a sinking feeling: He wasn’t winning.
+All the while, that question—”Is this worth it?”—still gnawed at him.
+And as his career reached new heights, he had a sinking feeling: he wasn’t winning.
 In fact, he felt trapped.

-THIEL: “It was a very strange place, the law firms, from the outside it was a place where everybody wanted to get in, on the inside it was a place where everybody wanted to get out.
-When I left after seven months and three days one of the people down the hall from me said he had no idea anyone could leave this quickly and it was possible to escape from Alcatraz.”
+THIEL: It was this very strange place, the law firms.
+From the outside it was a place where everybody wanted to get in, on the inside it was a place where everybody wanted to get out.
+When I left after seven months and three days, one of the people down the hall from me said that he had no idea anyone could leave this quickly, and that it was possible to escape from Alcatraz.

-HOFFMAN: All that work… All that winning had landed Peter in a prison of his own making.
+HOFFMAN: All that work—all that winning—had landed Peter in a prison of his own making.
 And like any inmate, he began to question his life choices.
 Then it dawned on him, the root of his problem was an obsession with winning.
 Who cares how anyone measures up to their peers?
 Competition, he decided, is for losers.